top of page

 ggh_edited_edited.jpg

-Little p Project funds the advancement of research and viable treatment options for cancers similar to Parker's.
+The Little p Project endeavors to embody's Parker's beautiful spirit as it works to advance research and viable treatment options for cancers similar to Parker's while assisting families in need.

-Funds raised are used to further pediatric sarcoma research, assist in facilitating studies & trials, improve access & information, and help the desperate families currently fighting this disease.
+Funds raised by the Little p Project are used to further pediatric sarcoma research, assist in facilitating studies & trials, improve access & information, and help families currently fighting this disease.

 b6b539_a2bf63c7bc094c5e915682421dc27943~mv2.jpeg